miroR/uncenz/README.md

 control (complete control of own machines is the goal)

-first) starting the first phase of uncenz by running the script uncenz-1st (optionally with the first argument being an include script) which starts network packet capturing and ffmpeg screencast capturing
+first) starting the first phase of uncenz by running the script uncenz-1st (optionally with the first argument being an include filter-script) which starts network packet capturing and ffmpeg screencast capturing, or empty, and a second arg for additional second-type include (likely another log-extraction include, but could be other), see the uncenz-1st and uncez-kill for those args.

 second) physically connecting to the internet via the provider's router (the packet capturing being on, and the screencasting being on) by connecting the